alonpresman/AlonPresman/Writeups/THM/expose.md

 ```

 There is password input.
 So grab the hash inside the database that
-relates to this URL and decode it.
+relates to this URL and crack it.

 ![image](https://miro.medium.com/v2/resize:fit:828/format:webp/1*782iOq78eGYoetCXzK98sQ.png)